laurensvoogdamsterdam/ingestion-api/README.md

-Integrating Spring-boot in Scala.
+# Integration API using Spring-boot and Scala.

-This project includes below features.
+## Quick Start

+## Table of Content

-1. Spring-boot annotation driven
+- Spring-boot annotation driven
-2. Swagger is integrated successfully
+- Swagger is integrated successfully
-3. Added profiling as well.
+- Added profiling as well.
   You can see that, application.properties and application-prod.properties file.